 Planning is proceeding during the COVID-19 pandemic for events scheduled later when public gatherings are safe again.

-Lyle Povah announces Drum Run - a bold new ADventure to bring together communities WITH RUNNING and drumming events to benefit local charities.
+Lyle Povah announces Drum Run - a bold new ADventure to inspire communities WITH RUNNING, drumming, and yoga events

 WHAT'S DRUM RUN?

-In essence, DRUM RUN is a vehicle and crew-supported charitable fundraising tour that combines:
+In essence, Drum Run is a vehicle and crew-supported events tour that combines:

 - Distance running from community to community throughout British Columbia